foundry-rs/book/src/reference/cli/forge/soldeer/install.md

 # forge soldeer install

-Install a dependency from soldeer repository or from a custom url that points to a zip file.
+Install a dependency from soldeer repository or from a custom url that points to a zip file or from

 ```bash
 $ forge soldeer install --help